open-devops/open-devops-pipeline/README.md

 - Static sample tutorial.
 - List of known issues.

-## The benefit of defining a pipeline is:
+## The benefit of defining a pipeline:
 - Knowing what you have
 - Knowing what you don’t have
 - Knowing your bottlenecks